WilerMS/clipboard-app/README.md

 In this repository we have two javascript projects, one for the web client and another one to deploy an express server which serves an API RESP.

+1. First of all, you'll need to have a MySQL database locally or remote.
+> Note: I've used docker to run a mysql container.
+2. Import the database script located in /db/script.sql to initizalize the schema.
+3. Fork or clone this repository

 ### Initialize server
 1. Execute the following commands in the root directory to install all dependencies.
 ```bash